Syracuse University offers part-time Bachelor of Professional Studies (BPS) degree programs that prepare graduates for career advancement.

 What’s the difference between a BPS, a BA or a BS degree?

 - While all are four-year bachelor’s degrees, the difference between the three types comes down to what type of skills outcomes or curriculum you’re interested in.

-- BPS degrees are differentiated in that they include a required 30 credit hour general education core, 30 required credits of a professional competencies core, and 30-60 credits of a major with electives.
+- BPS degrees are differentiated in that they include a required 30 credit hour general education core, 30 required credits of professional competencies, and 30-60 credits of a major with electives.
 The 90 credits that make up the combination of professional competencies and major requirements and electives is what differentiates the BPS from the BA and BS — the intentional coupling of career-focused majors with professional competency and skills courses.